 From 1982 until 2003, Hoagland was a staff member of the Senate Budget Committee, serving as that committee’s staff director from 1986 to 2003, reporting to Senator Pete V. Domenici (R-NM), chairman and ranking member during this period.
 He participated in major federal budget legislation including the 1985 Gramm-Rudman-Hollings Budget Deficit Reduction Act, the 1990 Omnibus Budget Reconciliation Act and the historic 1997 Balanced Budget Agreement.

-The 1997 and 2005 National Journal listed him as one of the Washington 100 Decision Makers and referred to him as a “bottom-liner who is not a hard-liner.”
+The 1997 and 2005 National Journal listed him as one of the Washington 100 Decision Makers and referred to him as a “bottom-liner who in not a hard-liner.”
 Roll Call, the daily publication of Capitol Hill consistently named Hoagland as one of the top 50 Hill Staffers.
 In 2002, he received the James L. Blum Award from Distinguished Service in Budgeting.
 The National Association of State Budget Officers honored him in 2004 with its Leadership in Budgeting Award and in 2006 he was inducted as a Fellow in the National Academy of Public Administration.

-Born in Covington, Indiana, he attended the U.S. Maritime Academy and holds degrees from Purdue University (B.S.) and the Pennsylvania State University (M.S.).
-His family’s Indiana family farm was awarded by that state as a “Hoosier Homestead” for having remained in the family for over a century.
+Born in Covington, Indiana, he attended the U.S. Maritime Academy and holds degrees from Purdue University and the Pennsylvania State University His family’s Indiana family farm was awarded by that state as a “Hoosier Homestead” for having remained in the family for over a century.